Meet the cast of 2020’s Silent Witness series 23

-Silent Witness is again, with our core 4 returning to the Lyell Centre alongside a crop of latest visitor stars.

-Listed here are the solid and characters for collection 23, airing from January 2020…
+Listed below are the forged and characters for sequence 23, airing from January 2020…

 Emilia Fox performs Dr Nikki Alexander

 Who’s Dr Nikki Alexander?
 A proficient, tenacious forensic pathologist who works on the Lyell Centre.
-She arrived again in 2004 and has been an essential a part of the staff ever since.
+She arrived again in 2004 and has been an vital a part of the crew ever since.
 In her private life, Nikki is in a transatlantic relationship with Matt Garcia (Michael Landes) – which has include all of the challenges of long-distance love.

 Richard Lintern performs Dr Thomas Chamberlain

 Who’s Dr Thomas Chamberlain?
-Since collection 17, Thomas has been Head of the Lyell Centre, the forensic science institute on the coronary heart of Silent Witness.
-Other than being a talented forensic pathologist with an experience in toxicology, Thomas can be level-headed and normally has good judgement about what’s finest for his staff.
+Since sequence 17, Thomas has been Head of the Lyell Centre, the forensic science institute on the coronary heart of Silent Witness.
+Apart from being a talented forensic pathologist with an experience in toxicology, Thomas can be level-headed and normally has good judgement about what’s finest for his crew.

 What else has Richard Lintern been in?
-Like his Silent Witness co-star Emilia Fox, Richard Lintern has additionally helped dramatise the Profumo Affair – enjoying Stephen Ward in The Crown season two (the function performed by James Norton within the BBC drama).
-He has lately narrated the TV documentary collection Nazi Megastructures, and beforehand narrated the Bafta-winning documentary Between Life and Loss of life.
+Like his Silent Witness co-star Emilia Fox, Richard Lintern has additionally helped dramatise the Profumo Affair – taking part in Stephen Ward in The Crown season two (the position performed by James Norton within the BBC drama).
+He has lately narrated the TV documentary sequence Nazi Megastructures, and beforehand narrated the Bafta-winning documentary Between Life and Dying.
 In 2013 he performed Colonel Lessard in Spies of Warsaw alongside David Tennant.

 David Caves performs Dr Jack Hodgson

 Who’s Dr Jack Hodgson?
-The lead forensic scientist on the Lyell Centre, who arrived throughout collection 16.
-When he isn’t fixing difficult homicide instances, Jack trains as a cage fighter.
-We’ve lately met Jack’s dad, Conor Hodgson (Richard Durden), and hopefully we’ll get to see extra of their relationship in collection 23.
+The lead forensic scientist on the Lyell Centre, who arrived throughout sequence 16.
+When he isn’t fixing difficult homicide circumstances, Jack trains as a cage fighter.
+We’ve lately met Jack’s dad, Conor Hodgson (Richard Durden), and hopefully we’ll get to see extra of their relationship in sequence 23.

 What else has David Caves been in?
-He was lately seen within the TV collection 15 Days, and performed Clint Hill within the Natalie Portman movie Jackie.
+He was lately seen within the TV sequence 15 Days, and performed Clint Hill within the Natalie Portman movie Jackie.

 Liz Carr performs Clarissa Mullery

 Who’s Clarissa Mullery?
-Clarissa is a witty and multi-talented member of the staff who works within the lab.
-When Jack joined the Lyell Centre, he insisted that he and Clarissa had been a package deal deal; the 2 of them have a superb relationship and like to trade jokes and insults.
-Clarissa is married to Max Thorndyke (Daniel Weyman), a digital forensics skilled.
+Clarissa is a witty and multi-talented member of the crew who works within the lab.
+When Jack joined the Lyell Centre, he insisted that he and Clarissa had been a bundle deal; the 2 of them have a wonderful relationship and like to change jokes and insults.
+Clarissa is married to Max Thorndyke (Daniel Weyman), a digital forensics professional.

 What else has Liz Carr been in?
-Liz Carr is an actress, rise up comic, broadcaster and incapacity rights activist.
-She offered the BBC Ouch! podcast for seven years till 2013, and fronted the BBC World Service documentary When Assisted Loss of life Is Authorized.
-It’s possible you’ll lately have noticed her in Les Misérables, enjoying Fantine’s concierge,or as Dr Marlow Rhodes in The OA.
+Liz Carr is an actress, get up comic, broadcaster and incapacity rights activist.
+She offered the BBC Ouch! podcast for seven years till 2013, and fronted the BBC World Service documentary When Assisted Dying Is Authorized.
+Chances are you’ll lately have noticed her in Les Misérables, taking part in Fantine’s concierge,or as Dr Marlow Rhodes in The OA.

 Michael Landes performs Matt Garcia